cwntr/go-dex-client/README.md

 A client implementation for Stakenet's XSN DexAPI (Decentralized Exchange) written in golang.

 The official XSN DexAPI with a trading bot example written in Scala can be found here: [**github.com/X9Developers/DexAPI**](https://github.com/X9Developers/DexAPI).
-It also has an extensive documentation how to set up all the required components on your machine which is mandatory to get this bot running, since this repository only provides an alternative trading bot implementation.
+It also has an extensive documentation how to set up all the required components on your machine which is mandatory to get this bot running, since this repository only provides an alternative DexAPI Client implementation.

 ## Components
 ![alt text](infrastructure/components.png)